bobby060/dailyoffice/README.md

 For a complete month of prayers in one PDF document, use `generate_monthly.py`:

+Options are similar to above except you can specify the month and year instead of date.

 ```bash
 # Generate morning prayers for current month
 python generate_monthly.py --type morning